Zulu Beadwork Jewellery: Discover the Cultural Beauty and Meaning of Beaded Art

 • Earrings and head adornments

-These pieces are often worn during cultural ceremonies, weddings, and community celebrations.
+These pieces are commonly worn during ceremonies, weddings, and community celebrations.

 Why Zulu Beadwork Jewellery Remains Important Today